tillitis/tkey-verification/README.md

 `tkey-verification remote-sign` is run on the provisioning workstation to retrieve the Unique Device Identifier (UDI), load the signer, and ask the signer to sign a random challenge.
-It then sends the UDI, the challenge, and the device signature to the signing server above for a vendor signature.
+It then sends the UDI, the challenge, and the device signature to the signing server, which will make the vendor signature.

 The signing server signs the message (the device signature) and outputs a file in a directory `signatures/` which is named after the